Parliament focuses on COVID-19 and women, but ignores nursing homes

 During this past Wednesday's in-person session, Monsef talked about the big picture.
 She outlined, in broad terms, the kind of money the federal government is spending on gender-based violence.
 Some of it is new; some, pre-pandemic.

-The government has given $50 million to help organizations that assist women victims of violence "to continue their critical work at this important time."
-And it has given another $23 million to two umbrella groups: Women's Shelters Canada and the Canadian Women's Foundation.
+The government has allocated $50 million to help organizations that assist women victims of violence "to continue their critical work at this important time."
+Approximately half of of that money was distributed by two umbrella groups: Women's Shelters Canada and the Canadian Women's Foundation.
 Both, said Monsef, "worked quickly to get money into the bank accounts of front-line organizations."

 Conservative MP Raquel Dancho, also from the Winnipeg area, thanked the minister "for providing us with an update on how previously announced funding is being spent."
 Then, she upbraided the minister for discontinuing funding for some organizations, notably those that combat sex trafficking.